mohamuhsin/bamzee-requisition-system/README.md

 # The problems the system will be solving
 1. It will eradicate the use of paper for requisitions.
 2. it will help in proper accountability at the end of the year.
-3. It will help project managers track the funds used in their projects.
+3. It will help project managers track how much funds used in their projects.